serviceprototypinglab/openshifter/README.md

 - Selecting anything other than `testmove` as the operation type will result in a copy operation. **This will most likely fail if source and target are the same instance.**

 ## Known Issues
-- Minishift causes the python client to crash.
-Until this can be fixed use `testclient.sh` to test migrations to or from a minishift instance.
 - Sometimes when migrating to the same instance as the source, the user has to trigger the build manually from the dashboard due to a permission issue.
 This does not affect minishift.